aiman-al-masoud/deixiscript/docs/notes/naturalistic-types.md

 - no need to explicitly declare concepts mostly
 - some sentences can have a dual meaning, side-effect and non-side-effect laden
-- verbs can be implemented through functions
+- verbs can be implemented through functions (detached from any class)

 # Advice Taker